shabeer-syed/ACEs/index.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20indicators.png)](https://shabeer-syed.github.io/ACEs/Indicators) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/code%20lists.png)](https://shabeer-syed.github.io/ACEs/codelist)

 ## Welcome
-We have developed indicators for identifying ACEs in routinely collected health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
+We have developed indicators for identifying ACEs in routinely collected non-identifiable health care data of mothers and children presenting to GPs and hospitals, from pregnancy up to 5-years post-birth.
 This website provides more information on definitions, codes and measures used to develop indicators for ACEs.
 Please use the menu above to find out more.
-See also published [systematic review](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf)
+See also the published [systematic review](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf)

 <div class="flourish-embed flourish-survey" data-src="visualisation/7342295"><script src="https://public.flourish.studio/resources/embed.js"></script></div>